The Idea Test

 • Feasible – the effort required is manageable and within your capabilities

-• Worthwhile – benefits outweigh the costs and satisfy the people you want to keep happy, (including you)
+• Worthwhile – benefits outweigh the costs and will satisfy the people you want to keep happy, (including you)

 The Idea Test was introduced to the NHS in England to support the NHS Change Day campaign of 2013.
+It was updated in 2024 to include the initial desire to change.

 Cookies and privacy